soloterm/vtail/docs/usage.md

 ## Buffer Management

-vtail maintains a buffer of up to 1,000 raw log lines.
-When the buffer exceeds this limit, older lines are automatically trimmed.
+vtail maintains a buffer of log lines in memory (default: 1,000 lines, configurable with `--max-lines`).
+When the buffer exceeds 120% of the limit (e.g., 1,200 lines at the default setting), older lines are automatically trimmed.
 The scroll position adjusts to maintain your current view.

-This keeps memory usage bounded during long monitoring sessions.
+This keeps memory usage bounded during long monitoring sessions while avoiding constant trimming on every new line.